 Managing innovation with startups to generate real business impact

-How to build a successful corporate entrepreneurship or ecosystem driven strategy making sure you generate real value for your business.
+How to build a successful innovation with startups program making sure you generate real value for your business.

-Corporate Entrepreneurship and Ecosystem innovation strategies are currently witnessing significant developments in strategy and innovation management.
+Corporate Entrepreneurship, Open Innovation with startups or Ecosystem innovation strategies are currently witnessing significant developments in strategy and innovation management.
 According to some experts this is a must, given the unprecedented pace of change, ambiguity and disruption we currently live in.
 This approach stems from the Open Innovation principles and the wealth of entrepreneurial initiatives we currently find in most sectors as BCG already explained in 2016 and Xavier Ferràs (in Spanish) described sublimely in his article in March 2019.